hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 to see if this pattern occurs often in existing traffic.

 The intent of this magic number is not to provide conclusive evidence that SPUD is being used in this packet, but instead to allow a very fast (i.e., trivially implementable in hardware) way to decide that SPUD is not in use on packets that do not include the magic number.

 ## TUBE ID

 The 64-bit tube ID uniquely identifies a given tube.
 All commands (see
 {{commands}}) are scoped to a single tube.

+[EDITOR'S NOTE: Does a Tube ID have to be bound to a single source address or not?
+This would be for mobility, not multipath.]

 ## Commands {#commands}